 Ph.D. – Mathematics, University of Wisconsin-Milwaukee (2010)

-Before joining the full-time Atmospheric Sciences faculty in 2012, Janel Hanrahan earned her Ph.D. in Mathematics with a strong focus in Atmospheric Sciences from the University of Wisconsin-Milwaukee.
-Her dissertation work included the investigation of Lake Michigan-Huron water levels and their connection to natural climate variability and anthropogenic climate change.
-Following graduate school, Dr. Hanrahan worked as researcher at the University of Alberta where she studied changes in rainfall in the Canadian Plains region and examined procedures for model optimization.
-Through dynamical and statistical downscaling, she is currently interested in identifying connections between large-scale climate modes and local rainfall patterns and trends.
-In addition, she is interested in investigating how regional weather will be modified under climate change and what impact this may have on renewable energy sources.
+Before joining the Department of Atmospheric Sciences in 2012, Janel Hanrahan earned her Ph.D. in Mathematics with a strong focus in Atmospheric Sciences from the University of Wisconsin-Milwaukee.
+Her doctoral work included the investigation of Lake Michigan-Huron water levels and their connection to natural climate variability and anthropogenic climate change.
+Following graduate school, Dr. Hanrahan worked as a researcher at the University of Alberta where she studied changes in rainfall in the Canadian Plains region and examined procedures for model optimization.
+Through dynamical and statistical downscaling, she is currently interested in identifying connections between large-scale climate variability and trends and local weather, particularly extreme precipitation.

-At Lyndon State College, Dr. Hanrahan has enjoyed interacting with students on a personal level both in and out of the classroom.
+At Northern Vermont University-Lyndon, Dr. Hanrahan has enjoyed interacting with students on a personal level both in and out of the classroom.
 She earned her own B.A. from a small student-centered institution and was excited to return to this type of learning environment.
-Because of her own interest in applied mathematics, she enjoys communicating the science to potential future LSC Atmospheric Science students who share an interest in math and physics by presenting at math conferences and local K-12 schools.
-She is also working with a group of LSC students to communicate the science of climate change to the general public.
-For more information, see Climate Change Communication.
+Because of her own interest in applied mathematics, she enjoys helping students understand how math and physics are used to study the atmosphere.
+In addition, Dr. Hanrahan is interested in improving climate change literacy among both atmospheric scientists and the general public.
+As the director of The Climate Consensus, she works with students, faculty, and staff to improve climate change communication among these groups through the creation of shareable digital content, participation in community outreach events, K-12 school visits, and conference presentations.

 Hanrahan, J.L., C.C.
 Kuo, T.Y.
 Gan, and S. Chan, 2015, Configuration and validation of a mesoscale atmospheric model for simulating summertime rainfall in central Alberta.
 International Journal of Climatology, doi: 10.1002/joc.4011.